City of Mission ending partnership with RGV Humane Society

 The letter says, in part, "the decision reflects our current evaluation of the city's needs and strategic direction.”

 Channel 5 News reached out to the RGV Humane Society.
-The organization said they plan to work with the city during the transition and "focus on returning the shelter to a high standard of care.”
+In a statement, the organization said they plan to work with the city during the transition and "focus on returning the shelter to a high standard of care.”

 Mission city leaders said they will make sure the shelter is fully staffed and equipped when the city takes over.